ncbi/CF-random_software/README.md

 # Usage
 CF-random provides the different prediction modes such as fold-switching default, alternative conformation, and blind mode.<br>
 To execute all modes of CF-random, a multiple sequence alignment (MSA) is required.
-PDB IDs for both fold1 (dominant conformation) and fold2 (alternative conformation) are required for running the default fold-switching and alternative conformation.<br><br>
+PDB IDs for both fold1 (dominant conformation) and fold2 (alternative conformation) are required for running the default fold-switching and alternative conformation.<br>

 For running the fold-switching default mode. <br>
 ``python main.py --fname folder_containing_MSA/ --pdb1 fold1.pdb --pdb2 fold2.pdb --option FS``<br>